Thousands of Afghans detained in ‘prison-like’ conditions in Abu Dhabi, finds HRW

-Thousands of Afghan nationals who fled their home country to escape the Taliban have remained in arbitrary detention in the United Arab Emirates (UAE), revealed a damning new report by Human Rights Watch (HRW).
+Thousands of Afghan nationals who fled their home country to escape the Taliban are being kept in arbitrary detention in the United Arab Emirates (UAE), according to a damning report by Human Rights Watch (HRW).

-Nearly 2,400-2,700 Afghan citizens, mainly families and unmarried men, are stuck in extremely poor quality and cramped living conditions for over 15 months now in the “International Humanitarian City”, revealed a months-long investigation by an HRW researcher who spoke to over a dozen of those detained.
+Nearly 2,400-2,700 Afghans have been stuck in extremely poor quality and cramped living conditions for over 15 months in the ‘Emirates Humanitarian City’, a months-long investigation by the rights group has found.

-The HRW found one of the country’s former Supreme Court judges had died in the camp, while another civilian attempted to die by suicide.
+A former Afghan supreme court judge died in the camp, HRW found, while another refugee attempted suicide.
 The difficult living conditions include an alleged deprivation of legal assistance and denial of permissions to leave the premises.

 “The camp is exactly like a prison,” one Afghanistan national inside the camp, roughly midway between Abu Dhabi and Dubai, told the international human rights watchdog.

-Note: This article was amended on the day of publication.
-It previously incorrectly referred in two places to the ‘International Humanitarian City’, but the camp referred to in the HRW report was the ‘Emirates Humanitarian City’.